 The Narrows 2 Development is minimally affected by changes in Project operations upstream of Englebright Reservoir.
-The only change from the No Action Alternative to the Proposed Project for operations of the Narrows 2 Development is Condition AR3, Maintain Streamflows Downstream of Narrows 2 Powerhouse and Narrows 2 Full Bypass.
+The only changes from the No Action Alternative to the Proposed Project for operations of the Narrows 2 Development are Conditions AR3 and AR9.